physics210/p210-2024/docs/syllabus.md

 * **Formal group work:** You are encouraged to talk to each other, to the teaching team, and to learn from any and all resources at your disposal.
 For in-class group activities, we expect you to participate fully in your group's collaborative activities and it is your responsibility to ensure you understand your group's work fully.
 * **Individual work:** It is not acceptable to gather with a friend or two to work through a project to produce a common version nor is it acceptable to submit a modified version of somebody else's work as your own.

+## CANADIAN CONSORTIUM OF SCIENCE EQUITY SCHOLARS (CCSES) EQUITY PROJECT SURVEYS

+Near the start and end of the term you will be invited to participate in surveys administered by the research team from the Canadian Consortium of Science Equity Scholars (CCSES).
+This study is external to the course, and your participation is entirely optional.
+As an incentive to participate in this study, participating students will be awarded 4 bonus engagement points for the the start of term survey and 4 additional bonus engagement points for the endof term survey.
+The only information available to the course instructor will be the list of participants for the purposes of applying this bonus: no other information about their survey responses will be shared by the study team.
+These surveys are part of a cross-Canada research project studying first-year university science courses with the aim of identifying features that make STEM courses inclusive and equitable.
+The questions in these surveys explore students' perceptions of classroom climate, sense of belonging, and course outcomes.
+The CCSES analyzes these data to develop an understanding of students' social and academic identities, along with their experiences in first-year STEM classrooms.
+This will help science educators better understand and respond to the diverse needs of their students, especially those currently or historically underrepresented in STEM.
+This project aims to foster change that enables instructors to create more equitable classroom environments in postsecondary settings, ensuring that all students who wish to pursue STEM can succeed.
+If you have any questions, please contact the research team at ccses@science.ubc.ca.

 ## UNIVERSITY SUPPORT AND RESOURCES